metabrainz/postgresql-musicbrainz-unaccent/README.musicbrainz_unaccent.md

     ----------
      lsctzyai

-You can use the 'unaccentdict' dictionary for PostgreSQL's text search.
+You can use the `musicbrainz_unaccentdict` dictionary for PostgreSQL's text search.
 See [PostgreSQL manual](http://www.postgresql.org/docs/current/static/textsearch-dictionaries.html#TEXTSEARCH-SIMPLE-DICTIONARY) on how to use text search dictionaries.